 In modern societies, formal education plays primary roles in a host of basic social processes, from socialization and stratification to national development and globalization.
 Questions arise at every level of analysis, and they inspire vigorous policy debates.

 The Sociology of Education cluster at UCI draws on uniquely broad and deep faculty expertise to provide students with exceptional opportunities and training to address these questions.
 Our faculty are on the cutting edge of both quantitative and qualitative methods, and cluster members' research features prominently in public debates as well as informing policy and legislation.
 Students interested in the sociology of education benefit from UCI's interdisciplinary landscape, and work with faculty examining educational processes at the interactional, organizational, and global levels.
 Nine sociologists at UCI have been honored as National Academy of Education/Spencer post-doctoral fellows, and our faculty includes a member of the National Academy of Education.
-In addition to the world class faculty currently at UCI, this is an area of substantial growth on campus, and we expect to add three new faculty members in this area in the fall of 2017, further cementing UCI's strength in the sociology of education.
+In addition to the world class faculty in the cluster, students often work closely with other leading scholars from UCI's School of Education.

-Interests of individual faculty and examples of their current research are listed below:
+Interests of individual faculty and examples of their research are listed below: